Atlantic Canada Economics Association Meetings 2018

-45th Annual Atlantic Canada Economics Association (ACEA) Conference will be hosted by the Department of Economics at University of St. Francis Xavier on June 4th-5th, 2017 at Antigonish, NS.
+46th Annual Atlantic Canada Economics Association (ACEA) Conference will be hosted by the Department of Economics at the University of New Brunswick, on October 12-14, 2018 at Fredericton, NB.

 Students are encouraged to submit papers for this conference.
 A prize will be offered for the best student paper/presentation.

 If you wish to participate in the conference then please submit by email to email@example.com a title, and an abstract of the research papers to be presented at the conference.

 The deadline for submission of abstracts is Friday, August 31, 2018.

 Conference registration can be accessed from here.
 The Early-Bird registration deadline is extended until September 30, 2018.